 The Company has arrangements and processes to facilitate independent investigation of such concerns and for appropriate follow-up action.
-Concerns may be raised either verbally or in writing, to Azeus Global HR Manager and/ or the Chairperson of the AC.
-Contact details of whom are set out in the whistleblowing policy.
-The AC upon receipt of complaints or allegations determines if an investigation is necessary.
+Concerns may be raised either verbally or in writing, and any person receiving such concern raised should inform the Azeus Global HR Manager, and/or the Chairperson of the Audit Committee (contact details of whom are set out in the whistleblowing policy).
+The AC upon receipt of the complaints or allegations, determines if an investigation is necessary.

 All whistleblowing reports will be handled confidentially, except as necessary or appropriate to conduct investigation and to take remedial action, in accordance with the applicable law and regulations.
-The identity of the whistleblower making the allegation will be kept confidential and confined to disclosures on a need-to-know basis to the AC, the investigating team, the Board of Directors of the Company; and any party to whom the identity of the whistleblower is required to be disclosed by law.
+The identity of the whistleblower making the allegation will be kept confidential and confined to disclosures on a need-to-know basis to the AC, the investigating team, the Board of Directors of the Company and any party to whom the identity of the whistleblower is required to be disclosed by law.

-For FY2023, there were no complaints, concerns of issues received by the AC.
+For FY2022, there were no complaints nor concerns of issues received by the AC.